Directorate-General

 The European Patent Office (part of the European Patent Organisation, separate from the EU) also has Directorates-General, which are administrative groupings of departments.

 Directorates-General of the European Commission

 The Directorates-General of the European Commission are divided into four groups: Policy DGs, External relations DGs, General Service DGs and Internal Service DGs.
 Internally, the DGs are referred to by their abbreviations, provided below.

+Directorates-General of the European Parliament

+In addition to its Legal Service, the Secretariat of the European Parliament is composed of several Directorates-General, each of which has an official abbreviation.

+Directorates-General of the General Secretariat of the Council of the European Union

+The General Secretariat of the Council of the European Union is composed of several Directorates-General, which are each headed by a respective director-general or deputy director-general.